metro-mpi/verilator/docs/guide/warnings.rst

    .. include:: ../../docs/gen/ex_VARHIDDEN_msg.rst

-   To resolve this, rename the inner or outer variable to an unique name.
+   To resolve this, rename the variable to an unique name.

 .. option:: WAITCONST